-Conditions of enrolment and educational offerings
+Conditions of enrollment and educational offerings

 Application file/equivalencies form

-Admission to Master, MAS and postgraduate programmes
+Admission to Master, Master of Advanced Studes (MAS) and postgraduate programmes

 The English version of the enrolment application form can be chosen by clicking on the English flag on the welcome page of the application.

-Candidates must submit all the necessary documents for the determination of their eligibility, as set out in the instructions for the assembly of an enrolment file provided in an appendix to the enrollment application form.
+Candidates must submit all the necessary documents for the determination of their eligibility, as set out in the instructions for the assembly of an enrollment file provided in an appendix to the enrollment application form.
 Under no circumstances should candidates submit original degree certificates.
 Incomplete files will not be considered, and the University will not enter into correspondence with applicants.

 Candidates wishing to apply for a doctoral programme are subject to the same procedure as other students.